gvwilson/thirdbit/src/fiction/santas/index.md

 He struggled up to the top of yet another shallow ridge and rubbed his eyes with fingers he could no longer feel properly.
-Were there icicles in his eyelashes?
+Were there icicles in his eyelashes as well?
 That wasn't important.
 What mattered was that he could see something large, dark, and rectangular on the horizon.
-A factory, a lab, a fortress:
+A factory,
+a fortress,
-as long as it wasn't ice,
-it was something to aim for.
+a research station abandoned when an attempt to reanimate the dead worked a little too well: as long as it wasn't ice, it was something to aim for.
 He stumbled toward it,
-hugging himself to keep in what little body heat he had left.
+hugging himself to hold on to what little body heat he had left.

 When he reached the top of the next ridge he had to stop and rub his eyes again.
-An enormous factory sat in the shallow valley in front of him.
+It was a factory—an enormous factory sitting in a shallow valley that offered a little protection from the intensifying wind.
-Finner could have stacked ten copies of his house on top of one another and still not reached its steeply-slanted roof.
+Finner could have stacked ten copies of his house on top of one another and still not reached the building's steeply-slanted roof.
-Turrets and towers,
+It had turrets and towers,
-windows of all shapes and sizes, and steam—steam!—rising from chimneys.
+windows of all shapes and sizes, and there was steam—steam!—rising from one of its chimneys.

-He was about to start down the ridge when one of the turrets turned its head and blinked.
+He was about to start down the ridge when the thing he had thought was a chimney turned its head and blinked, the fog of its breath rising from its nostrils.
 Three people could have sat side by side between its eyes, and its saber-sharp teeth were as long as Finner was tall.
-The tattered remnants of its red vest were almost gray with grime and age.

 Finner ducked behind the ridge line.
+The red scales on the creature's chest, arms, and head made it look like it was wearing a santa's uniform, which meant it was a *santasaurus rex*, but it was ten times bigger than any he'd ever heard of.
-The creature was a *santasaurus rex*, but twice the size of any he'd ever heard of, and it was between him and his only hope of not freezing.
+It was also between him and his only hope of not freezing.

 "Well that's a problem,"
 a voice said.
 "Whatever shall we do?"

-Finner turned around slowly.
+Finner turned around clumsily.
 The elf standing there was wearing a carefully-patched green coat and a tasselled hat.
 Its steel body and cheery painted face was scratched and dented, but the ray gun it was pointing at Finner looked brand new.

 Finner raised his hands.
-"I g-g-give up," he chattered miserably.
+"I g-g-give up," he chattered.

 The robot's lightbulb eyes blinked on and off rapidly.
 "Oh dear.
-Are you organic?
+You're organic, aren't you?
 That's rather a poor choice in *this* climate."
 It tucked the ray gun into a pocket and held out its hand.
 "Come along.